Hanuman present in Yantra is worshipped

 Barrack Road Sri Anjaneya temple

-A temple for Sri Anjaneya is present in Barrack road?
+A temple for Sri Anjaneya is present on Barrack Road.
 Why?
 After entering the huge temple complex, one could find the sannidhi for Sri Rama on the left side.
-The complex has sannidhis for Sri Renukkambal, Ramanujar, Ranganathar-Andal, Esanya Ganapati, Sastha and other deities.
-There is a small sannidhi for Sri Anjaneya just opposite to Sri Rama sannidhi.
+The complex has sannidhis for Sri Renukkambal, Ramanujar, Ranganathar-Andal, Esanya Ganapati, Sastha, and other deities.
+There is a small sannidhi for Sri Anjaneya just opposite Sri Rama sannidhi.
 Sri Aurulprakasa Sri Ramalinga Adigalar had sung in praise of Sri Rama of this temple.
 This great saint had lived near this temple from the early 19th century.
-Therefore it is believed that Sri Rama sannidhi of this temple is minimum two hundred years old.
+Therefore it is believed that Sri Rama sannidhi of this temple is a minimum of two hundred years old.

 Legend

-The origin of worship goes back to the mid 18th century when soldiers of different formations were stationed here including those from the present day Karnataka, Andhra and Maharashtra.
-It is well known that soldiers get inspiration from worshipping Sakti in the form of Kali or Sri Anjaneya as Veeera Hanuman.
+The origin of worship goes back to the mid-18th century when soldiers of different formations were stationed here including those from present-day Karnataka, Andhra, and Maharashtra.
+It is well known that soldiers get inspiration from worshipping Sakti in the form of Kali or Sri Anjaneya as Veera Hanuman.
 During the period in question, worship of Sri Hanuman was in practice.
 Soldiers were carrying Sri Hanuman in Yantra itself and carrying on with their puja to the deity.

 It is also said that the soldiers were worshipping Kalikamba here during that time.
 Today the Kalikamba worshipped by them is known as Renukambal and is in worship here in this complex.